 mail us | mail this page

-Digital Audio or Audio/Visual is one of those areas that crosses the border between pure technical knowledge about computer'ish subjects - file formats, bit rates, sampling and all that good solid stuff.
-But it also moves into other territory to do with sound frequencies and if the material is musical - tempo and pitch and harmonics and...and ....
-And the maths - oof! - Fast Fourier Transforms (we had assumed Fast Fourier was a foreign relative of Fast Eddy) and RMS and Logarithms - stuff we thought we had long, and mercifully, left behind.
-We were non-plussed (gotta love that word) on our first excursion into the depths of this dark and frequently secretive world.
+Digital Audio or Audio/Visual is one of those areas that crosses the border between pure technical knowledge about computer'ish subjects - file formats, bit rates, sampling and all that good solid stuff, and other territory to do with sound frequencies and if the material is musical - tempo and pitch and harmonics and...and .... and the maths - oof!
+Fast Fourier Transforms (FFT) and RMS and Logarithms - stuff we thought we had long, and mercifully, left behind.
+We were quite shocked on our first excursion into the depths of this dark and frequently secretive world.
 And the shock when we discovered that you had to pay for some specifications.
 And Patents.
+What a lot of patents.
 We have only recently recovered.

 Contents

-Our History, Needs and Plans for Digital Audio
+Our History, Needs and Plans for Digital Audio/Visual

-History: The project is partly professional, partly hobby.
-We started trying to restore a number of digital audio tracks that had mostly been captured from very old 78 RPM records, occasionally vinyl, but mostly good old 78's in the majority of cases from the 1920's, 30's and 40's.
+History: The Digital Audio project is partly professional, partly hobby.
+We started trying to restore a number of digital audio tracks that had mostly been captured from very old 78 RPM records, occasionally vinyl, but mostly good old 78's (shellac) in the majority of cases from the 1920's, 30's and 40's.
 In some cases we had access to the source material and could re-capture but mostly not.
 We had what we had and were expected to perform miracles.
-Which as we all know can take a bit of time.
+Which, as we all know, can take a bit of time.
+Professionally we are increasingly involved with some serious IPTV work which is bringing more visual stuff into the picture and which will, over time, be increasingly reflected in the content of this section.

 If we were prepared to pay $gazillions we could get all we wanted.
 But we were not.
-So we finally found MoreAmp which has a great 31 position (1/3 octave) equalizer.
+So we finally found a reasonably spec'd Open Source player with what looked like a decent equalizer.
 So using our ears as a frequency analyzer (not too reliable) we played with that and it took us further down the road.

 Finally we got past greedy - we got gluttonous.
 What we really wanted was: